Yerrolla-shashi/Digital_Visitor_Registry/Digital Visitor Registry/README.md

 # Digital Visitor Registry

 The Digital Visitor Registry is designed to simplify and digitize the process of handling visitors at institutions.
-Instead of relying on manual logbooks and tedious paperwork, VMS allows for a seamless digital check-in experience.
+Instead of relying on manual logbooks and tedious paperwork, DVR allows for a seamless digital check-in experience.
 It not only tracks every individual entering the campus but also records their duration of stay.
 Traditional methods, where guards manually log visitor details, are inefficient and hard to reconcile.
-VMS eliminates these issues, making the visitor entry, exit, and tracking process more efficient and user-friendly.
+DVR eliminates these issues, making the visitor entry, exit, and tracking process more efficient and user-friendly.

 <br>

-**Built With:** MEAN Stack (MongoDB, Express.js, Angular, Node.js) <br>
+**Built With:** MEAN Stack (MongoDB, Express.js, React, Node.js) <br>

 **Key Features:**